cs188-software-design-security-w20/project-runtime-terror/README.md

 ### Installation / Usage
 Requires [node.js](https://nodejs.org/) to run.\
+Tested on latest versions of Chrome and Firefox.
+If it doesn't work on your browser, try using one of those.
 We have two ways of running our web application: 1) accessing it via webpage, or 2) running locally.\
 It is recommended to use method 1 as it represents our software as it would be during production.\
 Method 2 is provided as backup in case method 1 is unavailable or a feature is unusable.